My third life began with a bang. A bang that resounded through the entire school community in the city of Malmö.

 That very spring I had to buy myself a little Volkswagen beetle and I was very happy with it.
 I had already had one for a short time in Sweden.
 It cost me about $3 – 4 to have the tank filled.
 Bo drove a big Buick that her father clearly paid the insurance for and I believe it was legally his car.
 She shared a two-room apartment on 64th Street on what’s called the upper East Side of Manhattan with a roommate who was often away.
 Very practical for me.

-Also, whenever Allyn went to Syracuse to see his sons, and that was pretty often, I would stay with Bo and she had lots of great ideas for interesting things to do in the big City.
+Also, whenever Allyn went to Syracuse to see his sons, and that was pretty often for holidays, I would stay with Bo and she had lots of always lots of ideas for interesting things to do in the big City.

 I remember the first time I spent a night at Bo’s place, she got up before me in the morning, went out and came back with bagels and lox for breakfast.
 She was delighted to introduce me to Jewish customs and I was the appreciating learner.
 The salty lox tasted a bit odd to me for breakfast but this was exotic to me.